Specifications of a Cellular Modem

 However, not all cellular devices are created equal.

-As each cellular carrier continues to evolve and advance its networks, your cellular data performance will be directly impacted by the specifications of your modem is to fully take advantage of the cellular network it is connected to.
+As each cellular carrier continues to evolve and advance its networks, your cellular data performance will be directly impacted by the modem and what technology and specifications it supports.

-The performance difference between a modern high-end modem and an older basic modem can be as dramatic as the performance difference between a Ferrari and a Go Cart.
-Just knowing you have "3G," "4G," or "5G" is not nearly enough.
+The difference between a modern high-end modem and an older basic modem can be as dramatic as that between a Ferrari and a go-kart.
+Just knowing you have "4G," or "5G" is not nearly enough.

 Understanding how to interpret cellular modem specifications is critically important since newly released cellular devices surprisingly often still contain older and slower modems.
 You need to know what you are shopping for to make informed purchasing decisions.

-In other words - it really helps to understand what is under the hood of a cellular modem to better compare the specfiications and know what sort of performance to expect.
+In other words, it really helps to understand the modem inside a cellular device, compare the specifications, and know what performance and compatibility to expect.

 For those who consider mobile internet critical to their lifestyle, we recommend evaluating your cellular gear (and the modems inside!) at least every year or two to ensure that you keep current.